-I like how exploration in this game is better and more rewarding.
-You have plenty of interesting areas to look around, people to meet and creepy as heck underground structures to freak out in.
-I noticed more of the exploration took place out in the zone more than in underground facilities, which is quite different from the previous game where it puts you through several “X Labs”.
-I was…less than enthusiastic to see Lab X8 in this game and it was paranoia inducing just as much as the last Labs in SoC.
-Heck, one of the Burers made a baby crying noise before I opened the door and then greeted me with a big old whiplash to my head and me dead.
-That was just creepy.
-In fact, it was that one pictured below.
+Exploration in this game is better and more rewarding.
+There are plenty of interesting areas to look around, people to meet and creepy as heck underground structures to freak out in.
+I noticed more of the exploration took place out in the zone more than in underground facilities unlike SoC which had several notable X Labs to explore.
+That being said, there’s still a creepy lab or two to get creeped out in.
+I had one memorable experience of a Burers making a baby crying noise before I opened the door.
+When I opened the door, I was greeted with a big whiplash to the head and I died.
+Oh that was creepy as hell.
+So creepy I took a picture of it below.

 If there is something to be disappointed about, its the reduction of mechanics from the previous entry.
 Gone is how epic the A-Life engine felt when creatures roamed the lands and danger was around every possible corner.
 That sense of risk evaporated.
 In SoC, you could come across battles going on or the aftermath.
 Also gone are the risks to the NPCs, the zone changing around you on a regular basis with every emission.
 Any important quest giver won’t be killed this time around which I felt was a damn shame.
 Gone is that sense of continual change that SoC had.
 In SoC, factions fought each other over land and constant conflicts.
 When certain events, those factions took advantage of the craze to get into all-out warfare.
 The Zone feels static now, not as unpredictable as it used to be.
 It stays put for the majority of the main story.
 Instead, it goes for more mechanical purity and straightforward experience.
 I can’t blame them for going that route and I’m certainly not going to complain about it being a lot less buggy than CoP.
 However, I do wish they had taken the A-Life engine to a whole new level rather than step back.